michaeljolley/michaeljolley.github.io/_posts/2020/2020-01-08-using-automapper-with-dotnetcore-3.md

 {% endhighlight %}

-With the `IMapper` you can now map your objects to their DTO equivalents using the `.Map` method.
+With the `IMapper` we can map our objects to their DTO equivalents using the `.Map` method.

 # Wrap It Up

-Now that ASP.NET Core is injecting AutoMapper to your controllers, you can add configurations to your profiles or create new profiles for new business areas and still map appropriately without further configuration.
+Now that ASP.NET Core is injecting AutoMapper to our controllers, we can add configurations to our profiles or create new profiles for new business areas and still map appropriately without further configuration.

 Of course, we didn't cover all of the features of AutoMapper so I'd suggest checking out their documentation for more information about their capabilities.
 Hopefully this post gave you